 Second Number (after the W):

-• Ensures the oil maintains adequate flow and lubrication even in cold weather.
+- Ensures the oil maintains adequate flow and lubrication even in hot weather.

 Understanding these viscosity ratings helps riders select oil tailored to their specific riding conditions.
 For instance, a 10W-40 oil is versatile, flowing well in cold weather while maintaining stability in warmer temperatures.